T. Gray Shaw

 I began to appreciate fire’s important role in ecology, deepened by studying permaculture

 When I was young, fire was interesting for its destructiveness.
 But as I learned at Clark University about the natural world (B.A.
-1980, Science, Technology & Society), I began to appreciate fire's important role in ecology, deepened by studying permaculture (1983 PDC with Bill Mollison and many advanced courses).
+1980, Science, Technology & Society), I began to appreciate fire's important role in ecology, deepened by studying permaculture (1982 PDC with Bill Mollison; several advanced courses).

 In 1982 Robert Martin let me attend a session on fire ecology in his forestry class at Cal.
-This subject wasn't very important to me then, so I chose to start an arboriculture business instead.
+It made good sense, but I didn’t see how to make a living at it, so I chose to start an arboriculture business instead.
 In 1991, I snuck through police lines to the front of the Oakland Hills fire with my chain saws and shovels, thinking I could help, but when water from a fireman's hose was turned away from a burning house by the wind, I quickly joined the exodus of fleeing homeowners.
 Some of my clients lost their homes in that fire, and I did cleanup work in the horrible aftermath.
 A tension arose in me between fire's dual nature as both help and harm that I needed to reconcile, but I didn't know how.

 A tension arose in me between fire’s dual nature as both help and harm that I needed to reconcile, but I didn’t know how